-At Giuseppe Lombardi, every piece we craft uses certified, traceable exotic skins.
-Here’s what our artisans look for, and what you should too.
+At Giuseppe Lombardi, we use certified, traceable exotic skins for every piece.
+Here’s what our artisans and you should look for.

-The most reliable test for genuine exotic leather is the irregularity of the scale pattern.
-In nature, no two animals have identical skin markings.
+To find real exotic leather, look at the scale pattern.
+In nature, no two animals have the same skin markings.

-Crocodile & Alligator: Look for the distinctive “umbilical” pore, a small pit or dot in the center of each scale.
-These are sensory organs unique to crocodilians and impossible to replicate convincingly in embossed leather.
-Alligator scales tend to be more regular and symmetric than crocodile; crocodile scales are rougher and more varied.
+Crocodile & Alligator: Look for the “umbilical” pore, a small dot in the center of each scale.
+These sensory organs are unique to crocodilians and can’t be copied in embossed leather.
+Alligator scales are more regular and symmetric, while crocodile scales are rougher and varied.

-Ostrich: Genuine ostrich leather features raised, quill follicle bumps arranged in a consistent but organic pattern across the central “crown” of the hide.
+Ostrich: Real ostrich leather has raised quill bumps in a natural pattern across the central “crown” of the hide.
 The bumps should feel firm and three-dimensional, not flat or painted on.

-Python & Lizard: Real python scales overlap naturally and have varied sizing, larger in the center, tapering toward the edges.
-Lizard leather (often monitor or tejus) has tiny, tightly packed scales with a natural sheen that catches light differently at every angle.
+Python & Lizard: Real python scales overlap naturally with varied sizes, larger in the center, tapering toward the edges.
+Lizard leather (often monitor or tejus) has tiny, tightly packed scales with a natural sheen that catches light differently from every angle.
+Discover our latest arrivals to see some fine examples.

-Stingray: Genuine shagreen (stingray leather) has a pebbly, almost granular texture with a natural iridescence.
-The “eye”, a smooth central patch where the spine was located, is a telltale sign of authenticity.
+Stingray: Real shagreen (stingray leather) has a pebbly, almost granular texture with a natural shine.
+The “eye,” a smooth central patch where the spine was, is a sign of authenticity.

 2. Feel the Texture — Front and Back

 Flip the piece over.
-Genuine exotic leather has a distinctive suede-like backing, soft, slightly fibrous, and consistent.
-Embossed or bonded leather often reveals a uniform fabric backing or a synthetic mesh underneath.
+Real exotic leather has a suede-like backing, soft, slightly fibrous, and consistent.
+Embossed or bonded leather often shows a uniform fabric backing or synthetic mesh underneath.

 On the front, run your finger across the surface.
-Real exotic leather has subtle temperature variation, it warms to your touch gradually.
-Synthetic materials feel either uniformly cool or uniformly warm.
+Real exotic leather changes temperature slightly, warming to your touch gradually.
+Synthetic materials feel uniformly cool or warm.

 3. Smell It

-This sounds unusual, but leather has a distinctive organic smell, earthy, slightly animal, rich.
-It develops and mellows over time.
+This may sound unusual, but leather has a distinctive smell—earthy, slightly animal, and rich.
+This scent develops and mellows over time.
 Synthetic or bonded leather smells of chemicals, plastic, or adhesive, especially when new.

 4. Check the Weight

-Genuine exotic leather has substance.
-A real crocodile leather wallet will feel noticeably heavier than an embossed cowhide version of the same size.
-This is because exotic skins are dense and the tanning process preserves their natural thickness.
+Real exotic leather has substance.
+A real crocodile leather wallet feels noticeably heavier than an embossed cowhide version of the same size.
+This is because exotic skins are dense, and the tanning process preserves their natural thickness.

 5. Ask for Documentation

-Any reputable seller of genuine exotic leather should be able to provide CITES (Convention on International Trade in Endangered Species) documentation for protected species such as crocodile, alligator, and python.
-This is not just good practice, it’s the law in most countries.
+A reputable seller of exotic leather should provide CITES (Convention on International Trade in Endangered Species) documentation for protected species like crocodile, alligator, and python.
+This is not just good practice but also the law in most countries.
 At Giuseppe Lombardi, all our exotic skins are fully CITES-compliant and traceable to certified farms.
+Learn more about our commitment to quality and authenticity in Our Story.

 6. Price as an Indicator

-Genuine exotic leather is expensive, not because of brand markup, but because of raw material cost, tanning complexity, and artisan labor.
+Real exotic leather is expensive due to raw material cost, tanning complexity, and artisan labor, not brand markup.
 A “crocodile leather wallet” selling for $40 is almost certainly embossed cowhide.
-Authentic crocodile pieces start at several hundred dollars and scale upward with skin quality and craftsmanship.
+Authentic crocodile pieces start at several hundred dollars and increase with skin quality and craftsmanship.

 The Bottom Line

-Genuine exotic leather rewards patience and knowledge.
-When you know what to look for, the sensory pores, the natural irregularity, the organic backing, the weight, you’ll never be fooled again.
-And when you invest in a piece from a brand that provides full traceability and certification, you’re not just buying leather.
-You’re buying a legacy.
+Real exotic leather rewards patience and knowledge.
+When you know what to look for—the sensory pores, natural irregularity, organic backing, and weight—you won’t be fooled.
+Investing in a piece from a brand that offers full traceability and certification means you’re not just buying leather; you’re buying a legacy.

 FAQ